 The other day, I was out with my family taking a stroll around the river district in downtown Fort Myers, Florida.
 It’s a quaint downtown space with bars, restaurants, and shops.

 On this particular night, it was relatively calm.
-The streets were decorated with soft string lights and peppered with outdoor heat lamps, adding to the warm ambience of an otherwise brisk evening (for Florida, anyways).
+The streets were decorated with soft string lights and peppered with outdoor heat lamps, adding to the warm ambiance of an otherwise brisk evening (for Florida, anyway).

 It was nice.

 And incredibly triggering.